One Direction: Which Solo Single Is Best? Harry Styles, Zayn Malik, Niall Horan Or Louis Tomlinson [Opinion]

 One Direction’s Niall Horan and Louis Tomlinson were also vastly different in the music they produced.
 It is hard if not impossible to say which is better.
 It depends on which genre one likes.
 Both were exceptional for their genres.

-Niall Horan has recreated his image as an Irish folk singer, songwriter.
+Niall Horan has recreated his image as an Irish folk singer and songwriter.
 “This Town” is beautiful, tender, sweet and simple.
-It is a timelessly classic work that could have been written in any century since the invention of an acoustic guitar.
+It is a timeless classic work that could have been written in any century since the invention of an acoustic guitar.

 Harry Styles’ “Sign of the Times” could have been produced any time after the electric guitar was invented, but it doesn’t really fit in any era or genre.
 The concept is new, mostly because the volume on the guitar tracks were so much softer than Harry Styles’s vocals.
 That’s not at all how it used to be done in any rock genre.
 Modern pop often has very subdued instrumentals, however, so perhaps it is some marrying of the two ideas.
 Oasis does something a little similar, but “Sign of the Times” isn’t exactly like Oasis either.